SMART Language for Savvy Leaders

 Check that you have spelled names of people, products and companies correctly before printing/sending/posting.
 Not getting these details right can trigger doubt about your level of respect and professionalism.
-Is it reasonable to expect Stephan to read on and respond enthusiastically when you address him as Stephanie?
+Is it reasonable to expect Stephanie to read on and respond enthusiastically when you address her as Stephan?

 “It’s not what you said, it’s how you said it.”
 That’s tone – the 38 percent factor in Mehrabian’s communication equation.
 The readers’ interpretation of your tone influences how they respond to you.